 The alegal quality indicates the organization does not transgress legality but develops a foundational framework over time.

 The idea of functional equivalence from ecology can be applied.
-While decentralized autonomous organizations are not precedent legal forms, their basic characteristics can be mapped from traditional associations when required.4
+While decentralized autonomous organizations are not always incorporated in legal forms, their basic characteristics can be mapped from traditional associations when required.4

-The hyperscalable quality indicates the organization can reach large membership sizes and in contrast to the modern firm, become more efficient as it scales.5
+The superscalable quality indicates the organization can reach large membership sizes and in contrast to the modern firm, become more capable as it scales.5

 A theory of the firm suggests that as organizations grow, they develop inefficiency costs directly proportional to their membership size.
 In the case of decentralized autonomous organizations, their toolset allows fractal membership growth—in which each new cell within the organization improves upon the synergy of the whole—to enable large scale coordination.